Breast Augmentation FAQ

-Most women do a lot of research about breast implant surgery before ever consulting with a plastic surgeon.
-There are countless websites, and almost everyone has friends who have had the procedure and have an opinion on how it should be done.
-The amount of information can be overwhelming and sometimes difficult to understand.
-I have put together some of the most frequently asked questions about breast implant surgery to help you navigate through the process.
+Most women conduct extensive research on breast implant surgery before consulting a plastic surgeon.
+There are countless websites offering advice, and many people have friends who have undergone the procedure and have an opinion on how it should be done.
+All of this information can be overwhelming and sometimes difficult to understand.
+I have put together some of the most frequently asked questions about breast implant surgery to help you navigate the process.
 I hope you find this information useful.

-What Are the Risks of Getting Breast Implants?
+What Are the Risks of Breast Augmentation Surgery?

 The risks associated with breast implant surgery are the same as with any surgery.
-Bleeding and infection can occur but are exceedingly rare.
-Every precaution possible will be taken to avoid these issues.
-There are also risks associated with anesthesia, but, again, in a healthy woman, these risks are negligible.
+Bleeding and infection can occur but are quite rare.
+Every precaution possible will be taken to help avoid these issues.
+Anesthesia also carries some risks, but in a healthy woman, these are negligible.

 The main risk that is particular to breast implant surgery is capsular contracture.
 The body will form a capsule around any foreign object, so capsular formation is a normal process.
-At times, for reasons that are mostly unknown, this capsule will thicken and distort the implant.
+At times, for reasons that are mostly unknown, this capsule may thicken and distort the implant.
 At worst, it can result in the implant being misshapen or malpositioned.
-Fortunately, this occurs in a very small (1-2%) of patients.
-A medication may improve or resolve the tightening caused by contracture.
+Fortunately, this occurs in a very small number (1-2%) of patients.
+Medication may improve or resolve the tightening caused by contracture.
 Sometimes, surgery is required to release the tightened capsule.

 The implant can also become malpositioned over time, even without a contracture.
-This is often seen with submuscular placement, in which the implants are pushed downward and out to the side over time.
+This is often seen with submuscular placement, in which the implants are pushed downward and protruding sideways over time.

-One of the best ways of avoiding complications is using meticulous surgical technique and hygiene.
-A bloodless field is very important, and the implant is never touched.
-The implant is taken from the sterile container and placed into a funnel (like a pastry bag) and into the pocket without being touched.
+One of the best ways to avoid complications is by using meticulous surgical technique and hygiene.
+A bloodless field is essential, and the implant is never touched.
+The implant is taken from the sterile container and placed into a funnel (like a pastry bag) and the pocket without being touched.